 Holography is also used as a tool in the medical, semiconductor and photonics industries.

-The use of laser pulses to find range or other information of a distant target.
+The use of laser pulses to find range or other information of a distant object.

 ght etection nd anging uses the same principle as RADAR.
-The LIDAR instrument transmits light out to a target.
-The transmitted light interacts with and is changed by the target.
+The LIDAR instrument transmits light to a object.
 Some of this light is reflected or scattered back to the instrument where it is analyzed.
-The change in the properties of the light enables some property of the target to be determined.
-The time for the light to travel out to the target and back to the LIDAR is used to determine the range to the target.
+The changes in the light enables some properties of the object to be determined.
+The time for the light to travel out to the object and back to the LIDAR is used to determine the range to the object.

 There are three basic generic types of lidar:

-Range finder LIDAR is used to measure the distance from the LIDAR instrument to a solid or hard target.
+Range finder LIDAR is used to measure the distance from the LIDAR instrument to a solid object.

-Doppler LIDAR is used to measure the velocity of a target.
-When the light transmitted from the LIDAR hits a target moving towards or away from the LIDAR, the wavelength of the light reflected/scattered off the target will be changed slightly.
-This is known as a Doppler shift - hence Doppler LIDAR.
-If the target is moving away from the LIDAR, the return light will have a longer wavelength (sometimes referred to as a red shift), if moving towards the LIDAR the return light will be at a shorter wavelength (blue shifted).
-The target can be either a hard target or an atmospheric target - the atmosphere contains many microscopic dust and aerosol particles that are carried by the wind.
-These are the targets of interest to us as they are small and light enough to move at the true wind velocity and thus enable a remote measurement of the wind velocity to be made.
+Doppler LIDAR is used to measure the velocity of an object.
+If the object is moving away from the LIDAR, the return light will have a longer wavelength (sometimes referred to as a red shift), if moving towards the LIDAR the return light will be at a shorter wavelength (blue shifted).
+The object can be either be solid or atmospheric - the atmosphere contains many microscopic dust and aerosol particles that are carried by the wind.
+These are the object of interest, as they are small and light enough to move at the true wind velocity and thus enable a remote measurement of the wind velocity to be made.